Apply to be a Green Schools Fellow.

 Interested in making a huge and immediate difference in the lives of thousands of children and adults?
 The Center for Green Schools Fellowship program at USGBC gives you that opportunity.
-The position offers an extraordinary amount of independence paired with a rigorous training program and the support of passionate colleagues.
+The position offers independence and extraordinary responsibility paired with a rigorous training program and the support of passionate colleagues.

 With your help, districts can begin or accelerate various initiatives that they would not have been able to move forward otherwise: improving a recycling and composting program, monitoring energy usage and communicating usage to school staff, implementing environmental curriculum resources, growing indoor air quality commitments, revising maintenance or transportation contracts, and so on.
 At the Center for Green Schools, we will work with you to transform a school district by making sustainability your job and supporting your efforts with everything we’ve got!

-The application period for the 2013 Center for Green Schools Fellowship is now closed.
-The selected Fellow will be announced in May 2013.
+The application period for the Center for Green Schools Fellowship is now closed.
+Check this page again for future opportunities.